SlyCooper24/sasbt/README.md

   Not mandatory:

 	  -id --> Used to set the minimum identity percentage that the fragments must have with the reference to be considered.
-The default value is "50".
+The default value is "40".

 	  -c --> Used to set the minimum coverage that the fragments must have with the reference to be considered.
 The default value is "50".

 	  -fid --> Used to set the minimal identity percentage that the assembled sequence must have with its reference in order to be considered valid.
 The default value is "50".

 	  -fs --> Used to set the minimal similarity percentage that the assembled sequence must have with its reference in order to be considered valid.
-The default value is "50".
+The default value is "60".

 	  -fc --> Used to set the minimal coverage percentage that the assembled sequence must have with its reference in order to be considered valid.
-The default value is "50".
+The default value is "60".

+	  -fgc --> Used to set the minimal global coverage percentage that the assembled sequence must have with its reference in order to be considered valid.
+The default value is "60".

 	  -th --> Used to set the number of threads to be used.
 Still in alpha, there is not significant performance increase.
   ====